 The data also reflect the positive impact of psychological care.
 Seventy-six percent of the people obtained a significant improvement in at least 4 of the 6 variables measured by the test, and 64% of the people improved in all the variables evaluated.
 The improved variables were depression, anxiety, thought problems and psychophysiological symptoms (81% of the people), irritability (74% of the people) and uselessness (70% of the people), and we can conclude that more than 75% of the users have had a significant improvement at an emotional level after their passage through the service.

-For Isabel Motero, World Depression Day is not just a date on the calendar, but an opportunity to raise awareness in society about the importance of mental health, especially in patients with rare diseases.
-"Mental health is a right that should not be ignored.
-It is not only necessary to accompany patients in their physical treatment, but also in their emotional well-being.
-And that must be a priority."
+For Isabel Motero, World Depression Day is not just a date on the calendar, but an opportunity to raise public awareness about the importance of mental health, especially among patients with rare diseases.
+“Mental health is a right that must not be ignored.
+It is not only necessary to support patients in their physical treatment, but also in their emotional well-being.
+And that must be a priority.”

-As reflected through the data collected by FEDER, our society urgently needs a paradigm shift and a change in the approach to mental health care for rare diseases.
-"What we seek is not only that patients do not feel alone, but that they feel that there is a team by their side, ready to help them make their lives a little easier," he concludes.
+As reflected in the data analyzed by FEDER, our society urgently needs a paradigm shift and a new approach to mental health care for people with rare diseases.
+“Our goal is not only to ensure that patients don’t feel alone, but also that they feel there is a team by their side, ready to help make their lives a little easier,” he concludes.

 Empathy, emotional support and continuous training are key to improving the quality of life of people living with a rare disease and their families, a challenge that requires everyone's collaboration.